Parallel Randomized Tucker Decomposition Algorithms: Related Work

 Another common improvement to the basic randomized algorithms comes from exploiting structure in the random matrices used to reduce storage and/or computational costs, as well as the number of random entries generated.
 Khatri-Rao products of random matrices are used in \cite{che2019randomized,sun2020low}, compact random matrices are employed in \cite{batselier2018computing}, and Kronecker products of random matrices are used in \cite{che2020computation,che2021efficient}.
 Our work is most similar to \cite{che2021efficient} as we also employ Kronecker products, but our algorithms improve upon those in \cite{che2021efficient} by truncating to the desired target rank in a more accurate manner.
 Kronecker product structure has also been exploited in other tensor decompositions besides Tucker decompositions: in \cite{battaglino2018practical,jin2021faster}, Kronecker products of random matrices are used to accelerate algorithms for CP decompositions; while in \cite{daas2021randomized}, Kronecker product structure was exploited in the context of the tensor-train decomposition.
 We also discuss how to implement our algorithms on distributed systems and provide improved probabilistic analysis.

 \paragraph{Error Analysis} To accompany the discussed randomized algorithms, other work has developed probabilistic error analysis.
 Analysis for the standard version of randomized HOSVD is presented in \cite{erichson2020randomized,minster2020randomized}, and for the standard randomized STHOSVD algorithm in \cite{che2019randomized,minster2020randomized} for Khatri-Rao products of Gaussian matrices and dense Gaussian random matrices, respectively.
 Previous error analysis has been done for a randomized STHOSVD algorithm employing Kronecker products of subsampled randomized Fourier transform (SRFT) matrices in \cite{che2021efficient}, but we make several improvements on this work.
-Our error bound, for our algorithms with Kronecker products of the real-valued equivalent of SRFTs, i.e., subsampled randomized Hadamard transform (SRHT) matrices, has an improved error constant and a smaller probability of failure, and it is presented for an arbitrary number of tensor modes.
+Our error bound, for our algorithms with Kronecker products of the real-valued equivalent of SRFTs, i.e., subsampled randomized Hadamard transform (SRHT) matrices, has an improved error constant and a smaller probability of failure.

 \paragraph{Parallel Algorithms} Our parallel algorithms and implementation, described in \cref{sec:parallel}, are built upon the foundation of TuckerMPI \cite{BKK20} and its improvements \cite{LFB21}.
 TuckerMPI is a C++/MPI library that implements the STHOSVD algorithm to compute Tucker decompositions of large dense tensors that are distributed across machines.
 It implements many other utilities such as file I/O and subroutines such as parallel TTM, that we use in our algorithms and experiments.
 Other parallel implementations of Tucker algorithms have been developed for both dense \cite{CC+17} and sparse \cite{KU16} tensors.
 The most similar work to ours combines parallelism and randomization to compute Tucker decompositions of dense tensors \cite{choi2018high}.
 The approach taken by Choi, Liu, and Chakaravarthy \cite{choi2018high} is to employ STHOSVD (\cref{alg:sthosvd}) and compute the SVD of $\Mz{G}{j}$ by computing its Gram matrix in parallel and then sequentially applying randomized SVD (\cref{alg:randsvd}) to the Gram matrix.
 Our approach differs in that we parallelize the randomized algorithm and avoid the Gram matrix computation; we provide a more detailed comparison in \cref{ssec:comparison}.